praneethashok14/experiment-archive/README.md

 #### Step 4
 I then booted into my SSD (using the one time boot menu, again).
 #### Step 5
 I enjoyed Fedora KDE on my SSD.
-By the way, you can plug it into any PC and boot Fedora KDE with this tutorial document
+By the way, you can plug your USB into any PC and boot Fedora KDE with this tutorial document